cwgoes/pluranimity.org/_posts/ddc-notes.md

 what are the exit costs
 do matching mechanisms exist for coordinating on rule changes are users at an unfair UI/UX disadvantage, can they understand what is happening

-> Note: Although I usually prefer to cite specific examples rather than deal only in abstractions, in this post I shall generally refrain from doing so out of the concern that if I did it would be read as a partisan or motivated argument.
-My concern is not with particular instantiations, but rather with misconstrued ideas and repeated patterns, and their bearing on the future of the ecosystem as a whole.

 ### The democratic conceit